 Made In Yorkshire

-Food has always been important in Yorkshire (think of Sundays without Yorkshire pudding), so we shall also be looking at some of our top food and drink manufacturers.
+Food has always been important in Yorkshire (think of Sundays without Yorkshire pudding).
+We shall also be looking at some of our top food and drink manufacturers.
 Could you imagine a night out in the pub without a packet of nuts?
 What would you do at Christmas without a tin of Quality Street or a Chocolate Orange to nibble on while you watch the big movie?
 What would Wallace and Gromitt have on their crackers if it wasn’t for a small farm near Hawes?

 Other questions we will look to answer include – how is a Yorkshire company important in making sure every New Year’s Eve or Guy Fawkes’ Night celebration goes off with a bang?
 How did a 19th century foundry in Huddersfield give us one of James Bond’s major icons?
 Which animal appears in famous churches and cathedrals around the country, thanks to a Yorkshire wood carver.
 And, what is it about Yorkshire made cutlery that sets it above all others?